rangle/ngcourse/handout/13-advanced-form-validation.md

     <script src="/node_modules/lodash/dist/lodash.js"></script>
 ```

-Let's revise the basic login UI we built earlier in this course.
+Let's add a basic login UI to this course.
 Create a `main.html` at `app/components/main/main.html` with the following markup:

 ```html
 <div>